Death-associated protein 6: Function

 Daxx, a Death domain-associated protein, was first discovered through its cytoplasmic interaction with the classical death receptor Fas.
 It has been associated with heterochromatin and PML-NBs (Promyelocytic Leukaemia nuclear bodies) and has been implicated in many nuclear processes including transcription and cell cycle regulation.

-This gene encodes a multifunctional protein that resides in multiple locations in the nucleus and in the cytoplasm.
+This gene encodes a multifunctional protein that resides in multiple locations in the nucleus and the cytoplasm.
 Daxx serves as an H3.3 specific histone chaperone, interacting with an H3.3/H4 dimer.
 It interacts with a wide variety of proteins, such as apoptosis antigen Fas, centromere protein C, and transcription factor erythroblastosis virus E26 oncogene homolog 1 (ETS1).
 In the nucleus, the encoded protein functions as a potent transcription repressor that binds to sumoylated transcription factors.
 Its repression can be relieved by the sequestration of this protein into promyelocytic leukemia nuclear bodies or nucleoli.
-This protein also associates with centromeres in G2 phase.
+This protein also associates with centromeres in the G2 phase.
 In the cytoplasm, the encoded protein may function to regulate apoptosis.
 The subcellular localization and function of this protein are modulated by post-translational modifications, including sumoylation, phosphorylation and polyubiquitination.

 Structure and localization

 Daxx is uniformly expressed throughout the body, except in the testes and thymus, which have especially high expression of the protein.
-At the level of the cell, Daxx is found in the cytoplasm, interacting with Fas-receptor or other cytoplasmic molecules, as well as in the nucleus, where it is interacting with some subnuclear structures.
+At the level of the cell, Daxx is found in the cytoplasm, interacting with Fas-receptor or other cytoplasmic molecules, as well as in the nucleus, where it interacts with some subnuclear structures.
 Several additional interacting proteins are known, but not always is there an understanding of the specific function and relevance of this interaction.

 Nuclear

-When the PML-NB are absent or disrupted, Daxx is delocalized and apoptosis does not occur.
+When the PML-NB is absent or disrupted, Daxx is delocalized and apoptosis does not occur.
 This interaction was demonstrated when PML-NB disrupted cells were treated and Daxx relocalized with the PML-NB.

 ATRX, a centromeric heterochromatin component co-localizes with Daxx.
 This partnership is found mainly in the S-phase of the cell cycle.
 No expression of Daxx leads to malfunction of S phase and cells with two nuclei are formed.
 Another centromeric component, CENP-C, associates with Daxx during interphase.
 While at first Daxx was said to be a "death protein", it is suggested that associating with centromeric components leads to another function of Daxx.